robfairh/arfc.github.io/manual/expectations.md

   of these things.
 - **Be on time:** to meetings, because to do otherwise signals disrespect to your colleagues.
 Consistent lateness will not be tolerated.
-- **Be present:** I expect you to be accessible during normal working hours.
-  Feel free to follow a schedule that works for you, work from home once in a while when you need to, focus on coursework when that needs to take priority, read for exams, and take breaks when you want to.
-But, by default, plan to come to the office during the daytime with regularity.
-I won't track your hours, but I will worry if I haven't seen your face all week.
-- **Prioritize research:** because it is your job.
-- **Participate:** actively in the university and the department, attending colloquia, workshops, and other professional, technical, and departmental events when they are relevant to your work and professional growth.
-Of course, participate within reason, as prioritizing research remains a key responsibility as well.
 - **Attend group meetings:** these will take place as often as once a week and graduate students are expected to attend and regularly present their work within these meetings.